radius-project/docs/docs/content/reference/faq.md

 ## Resources

-### Can I modify a resource after it’s been deployed?
+### Can I modify a resource after it's been deployed?

 Yes.
-You will need to modify the resource definition in your .bicep file’s application definition and re-deploy the application.
+You will need to modify the resource definition in your .bicep file's application definition and re-deploy the application.

 ### What AWS services does Radius support

-Radius applications can include any non-compute AWS service that is also supported by the AWS cloud control API.
-Compute services (Lambda, Fargate, etc.) will be added in a future release.
+Radius applications can include AWS services that are also supported by the AWS cloud control API.
+See the [AWS resource library]({{< ref "author-apps/platform-resources/aws#resource-library" >}}) for the complete list of supported AWS resources.
 Radius does not currently support direct connections to AWS resources, but it is on the backlog.
 Stay tuned for updates.

 ### What Azure services does Radius support?